Client Name: NHS Greater Glasgow & Clyde

 - Recognise, review, and report a patient's condition and any changes to the patient and the multidisciplinary team.

 - Performing basic administrative and clerical tasks, such as keeping records of test results, writing prescriptions, providing information to patients, and monitoring treatment plans.

 - Conduct research to help develop and test techniques and equipment that can improve procedures and outcomes.

 - Help teach and train other junior doctors and medical students and other members of the multidisciplinary team.

 - Be a GMC registered Doctor (you do NOT need to be on the Specialist Register).

 - Have relevant experience at Consultant level, or references to support your transition up to Consultant level.

 - Hold evidence of stand-alone Right to Work in the UK (unfortunately locum jobs aren't able to offer visa sponsorship)

 - You will need to pass an enhanced background check (DBS).

-If you can demonstrate a commitment to quality service improvement, patient safety, medical education and research and development, you are precisely the type of Consultant NHS Greater Glasgow & Clyde are looking for.
+If you can demonstrate a commitment to the diagnosis and management of patients as well as education, research and development into the control and prevention of infection, you are precisely the type of Consultant NHS Greater Glasgow & Clyde are looking for.
 Apply today.